headwinds/clojure-shed/README.md

 # clojure-shed
 * explore a series of lessons that build up your Clojure & ClojureScript skills gradually
-* the final lesson produces a simple API to store stuff securely using Clojure, Clojurescript, Leiningen, Docker, Crypto, and PostgreSQL deployed to Zeit or Heroku
+* the final lesson produces a simple API to store stuff securely using Clojure, Clojurescript, Leiningen, Crypto, and PostgreSQL deployed to Heroku
 * geek out & fantasize about colonizing mars and decide what essentials we'd bring along on our trip

-## Learning process

-If this repo is meant to teach, it needs to support incremental learning and break up the project into smaller projects which gradually introduce new libraries.
-The first example project has 6 libraries, and then each subsequent example will add no more than 4 libraries.

 ## Lessons

-Complete 1/5
+Complete 1/3

 * lesson 1 Clojure - map, filter, find, reduce - [view online](https://glacial-badlands-20785.herokuapp.com/)
-* lesson 2 Clojure PostgreSQL - to do
+* lesson 2 Clojure PostgreSQL - 75% complete
-* lesson 3 Clojure PostgreSQL ClojureScript  - to do
+* lesson 3 Clojure (with Crypto) PostgreSQL ClojureScript (with Reagent & Reframe) - 75% complete
-* lesson 4 Clojure PostgreSQL ClojureScript Docker - to do
-* lesson 5 Clojure PostgreSQL ClojureScript Docker Crypto - to do

 ## Requirements